Fichtelgebirge Museum

 How long should I spend visiting?

-A visit typically lasts between one to three hours, depending on your interests and the depth of engagement with the exhibits.
+A visit typically lasts between one to two hours, depending on your interest in the exhibits.

 Is photography allowed?